 - Clergy begin recruiting leaders for core teams

 - First of bi-monthly virtual trainings

-- Fall 2018 clergy begin to move into action with partners
+Summer/fall 2021 – through winter and spring, 2022 Clergy and lay teams begin to move into action with partners

-- Early Spring 2019 National training for clergy in fellowship and close of program
+June 2022 National training and ending retreat for clergy in fellowship and close of the program

 What are the expectations?
 The fellowship is an intensive training and we expect all fellows to participate in all aspects fully including: